MIDI controllers can be used to create a much wider variety of sound than a digital keyboard, especially if you get a 61-key model.

 Can you learn to play the piano on a 61-key MIDI keyboard?

 A 61-key keyboard would be more than enough for a beginner or people who play rock/pop music.

 5 octaves would allow most modern music to be played without the need for that extra range provided by an 88-key controller.

 Many piano teaching applications can be adjusted to use a 61-key controller.

-So, which are the best 61 key midi controllers for right now?
+So, which is the best 61 key midi controller right now?

 The best 61 key midi controller really depends on what type of controller you are looking for, what level of performance you are on, and how you want to use it.
 Our best choice for the best 61 key midi controllers is the Novation Launchkey 61-Note MK2.